-Jackie Sherman Kelly's Bakery Kevin & Anita Blakey LG Contracting, Inc. Lisa Gault Mark & Jackie Ponder Mary Jo Little Paddy's Run Veterinary Care Rebecca Lee Rich Excavating Robert Niederman Ross Ranchers 4H Club St. Clair Specialties First National Bank of Ger- The Curry Family Watson Gravel, Inc. Wayne Town & Country 4H Club Will Vaughn
+Maidson Outlaws 4-H Club Mark & Jackie Ponder Mary Jo Little Paddy's Run Veterinary Care Rich Excavating Ryan & Debbie Curry St. Clair Specialties The Steve Miller Family Watson Gravel, Inc.

 - A. All goats entered in the Butler County Born & Raised show must be the prodigy of a doe that resides in Butler County, Ohio.
-The goat kid must be born and raised in Butler County or a Butler County school district. - B. The exhibitor must be a Butler County Junior fair exhibit - C. The goat kid must be in the possession and care of the exhibitor by May 1st of the current year. - D. The goat kid must be purchased directly from a Butler County Meat Goat Association born and raised breeder.
+The goat kid must be born and raised in Butler County or a Butler County school district. - B. The exhibitor must be a Butler County Junior fair exhib- - C. The goat kid must be in the possession and care of the exhibitor by May 1st of the current year. - D. The goat kid must be purchased directly from a Butler County Meat Goat Association born and raised breeder.
 No second sales. - E. Eligible breeders shall be in good standing with the organization. (i.e. dues, fees) - F. All Butler County Born & Raised goat show exhibitors must obey all of the Junior Fair rules concerning showing at the fair.
 All Born & Raised market goats must have an official USDA Scrapie tag intact at fair upon check in.

-Born & Raised Market Goat Show Sponsored by: Butler County Meat Goat Association

-Market Goat Born & Raised Show: Sunday July 21st @ 5:30PM
+Born & Raised Market Goat Show Sponsored by: Butler County Meat Goat Association Market Goat Born & Raised Show: Sunday July 20th @ 5:30PM